-3.4.4 Time limits to be observed for appeal hearings
+3.7.4 Time limits to be observed for appeal hearings

-The FIM Appeal Stewards must be convened to examine an appeal immediately after the brief of appeal is received.
+The FIM Appeal Stewards and the CAI must be convened to examine an appeal after the brief of appeal is received.

-The FIM Appeal Stewards must in all cases announce a decision immediately following the hearing of the appeal.
+The FIM Appeal Stewards must in all cases pronounce a decision immediately following the hearing of the appeal.